-The longer the run of pipe in your installation (both with insert and freestanding models), the more restriction there is in the system.
+The longer the run of pipe in your installation (both with insert and freestanding), the more restriction there is in the system.
 Therefore, larger diameter pipe should be used.

-- Use 4" pipe if you have more than 15 feet of equivalent vent length. - Horizontal runs shall not exceed 10 feet of EVL. - Recommended vertical runs to be a minimum of 8 feet.
+- Use 4" pipe if you have more than 15 feet of Equivalent Vent Length. - Horizontal runs shall not exceed 10 feet of EVL. - Recommended vertical runs to be a minimum of 8 feet. - To calculate EVL, use the following conversions:

-• To calculate EVL, use the following conversions: 90° elbow or "T" = 5 equivalent feet = 5 equivalent feet 45° elbow = 3 equivalent feet Horizontal Pipe Run = 1 equivalent foot per actual foot Vertical Pipe Run = 0.5 equivalent foot per actual foot
+90° elbow or "T" = 5 equivalent feet 45° elbow = 3 equivalent feet

+Horizontal Pipe Run = 1 equivalent foot per actual foot

+Vertical Pipe Run = 0.5 equivalent foot per actual foot